adinb/adinb.github.io/_posts/2017-08-25-tinkering-my-vita.md

 layout: post
 title:  "Tinkering My PS Vita"
 date:    2017-08-25 00:30:00 +0700
+categories: log
 ---
 I bought a 2nd hand Vita on May last year.
 2 games were included in the package: FIFA 2013 and ~~Anime Tiddies: The Game~~ Senran Kagura Shinovi Versus.
-The following week, I sold Senran Kagura.
-That game is... just not my thing.
-I didn't find interesting game with low price in my local Vita marketplace, so I was stuck with that FIFA.
-However, it gets boring after few dozens of consecutive plays.
-In the end I borrowed Disgaea 3 from my friend and played it for around two month until I got bored again.
+Senran Kagura is not really my thing, however.
+I sold it the following week and got stuck playing only that FIFA.
+Sadly it gets boring after few consecutive plays.
+Few days later, I borrowed Disgaea 3 from my friend and played it for around two month until I got bored again.

 When I was browsing for more game info, I stumbled upon a forum thread (or a blog post, I forget the details) about a release of homebrew enabler called [HENkaku](http://henkaku.xyz) for PS Vita.
 It had been known that Vita is very hard to hack, so I immediately interested.
 I tried to install HENkaku, and it works.
 I was really excited seeing a proper file manager inside my Vita.
 You can browse files, including system files inside your PS Vita using that file manager.
 Even more , you can even transfer any files via FTP.